MicrosoftDocs/Devices-docs/surface/inclusive-tech-lab/sensation-perception-skin-integrity.md

 :::image type="content" source="images/sensory-skinintegrity-barrier.jpg" alt-text="Someone rests their wrist against a laptop as they use the touch pad.
 Their wrist looks scratched or inflamed, and an inset image shows that the laptop has Alcantara next to the touch pad.":::

-BARRIER — Materials and hardware components on devices may not be an issue for some, but for others, they can be abrasive or cause irritation to the skin.
+BARRIER—Materials and hardware components on devices may not be an issue for some, but for others, they can be abrasive or cause irritation to the skin.

 :::image type="content" source="images/sensory-skinintegrity-facilitator.jpg" alt-text="A man types on an external keyboard and smiles.":::

-FACILITATOR — Devices are more comfortable if they’re created with different material options or if they support third party hardware, like an external keyboard or mouse.
+FACILITATOR—Devices are more comfortable if they’re created with different material options or if they support third party hardware, like an external keyboard or mouse.

 &nbsp;